Hi, thanks for visiting my profile. I hope you like what you read.

 Hobbies: I enjoy reading, especially science and sf.
-I play and coach judo.
-I enjoy games of strategy, and the occassional chance to get into a workshop and build something.
-[I bet a clever person like you already inferred all that from my stated interests, anyway.]
+I like games of strategy, and the occasional chance to get into a workshop and build something.
+I spend a lot of time on fitness, with the goal of remaining sufficiently functional to enjoy outdoor activities.

 Now that I have just taken the POF personality profile, I should advise any potential dates that I think the test mis-interpreted several of my responses, resulting in a profile which I do not believe accurately reflects my personality.